Wagashi: Traditional Japanese Sweets

 Wagashi can be widely divided into two types; namagashi (生菓子 - raw sweets) and higashi (干菓子 - dried sweets).
-Namagashi are difined as sweets composed of above 40% water and are very popular for their deep, succulent flavor.
+Namagashi are defined as sweets composed of above 40% water and are very popular for their deep, succulent flavour.
 Well-known types of namagashi include mochi, yokan, and manju.
 Higashi, as their name implies, are dried snacks such as wafers, biscuits, and cakes.
 Examples of Higashi include monaka, rakugan, and dorayaki.

-Mochi (餅) - Cosisting of anko wrapped in pounded rice paste, mochi is the quintessential wagashi.
+Consisting of anko wrapped in pounded rice paste, mochi is the quintessential wagashi.
 Mochi is also well known for the traditional processs of hammering out mochi paste, a two-person full-body task that is sometimes enjoyed by Japanese today at festivals and other events.

 A Japanese reinvention of the Chinese mantou-(pork bun), manju replace the meaty inside of the Chinese dumplings with an.

 Imported from Portuguese merchants in the Muromachi period (1336-1573), the Castella sponge-cake took on a life of its own and became a staple in Japanese confectionery.

 One of the most visually appealing varieties of wagashi, rakugan are baked higashi made from a biscuit base of flour and sugar.
 Rakugan literally means "Fallen goose"; one theory suggests that this name derives from the popular practice of sprinkling sesame on the sweets, with the name likening the image of the falling sesame to a flurry of goose feathers.

 With a name meaning "baked dolls", ningyo-yaki is a softer higashi that, like its crispier cousin taiyaki, consists of anko-filled sponge cake baked in molds.
-Traditionally, these molds took the shape of the Shichi-fuku-jin (七福神), the seven luycky gods with shrines in Ningyo-cho, the neighborhood from which ningyo-yaki originate.
+Traditionally, these molds took the shape of the Shichi-fuku-jin (七福神), the seven lucky gods with shrines in Ningyo-cho, the neighborhood from which ningyo-yaki originate.
 Now, ningyo-yaki can come in a wide range of forms, from famous Japanese architecture to popular cartoon characters such as Doraemon or Hello Kitty.

-How to enjoy wagashi on your trip to Japan
+How to Enjoy Wagashi on your Trip to Japan

 Like many Japanese traditional arts, wagashi has been well-preserved and appreiated as it has modernized, and there are many ways for visitors in Japan today to enjoy wagashi.
-Japan's omnipresent convenience stores feature both traditional wagashi such as dorayaki, mochi, and taiyaki, as well as innovative versions flavored with matcha powder, whipped cream, chocholate, and ice cream.
+Japan's omnipresent convenience stores feature both traditional wagashi such as dorayaki, mochi, and taiyaki, as well as innovative versions flavored with matcha powder, whipped cream, chocolate, and ice cream.
 These modernized wagashi are much more familiar to a western palate, so more hesitant tourists may want to give these versions a try.

 Those looking for a more traditional flavor can try venturing to a wakafe (和カフェ - Japanese traditional cafe), where traditional Japanese sweets are served alongside green tea or western drinks such as coffee and hot chocolate.
 Wagashi can also be purchased directly for leisure consumption and souvenir purposes at Japanese bakeries, which can be found in train station shopping malls or department stores.